Home

 # Typical Linked-Read Workflows

 Depending on your project goals, you may want any combination of SNPs, structural variants (inversions, deletions, duplications), or phased haplotypes.
-Below is a flow chart outlining a general workflow of linked-read data.
+Below are diagrams outlining general workflows for linked-read data, depending on your goals.

 graph LR